pr-maryanarty/FAC-game/README.md

 On click of reset button game starts from the beginning.
 All components are cleared.

 After the game is played nothing happends unless reset button is clicked.

+### Debugging:

+I used devtools to debug my game.
+I'd put a "mark" on a line that I'm sure something is wrong with, and run "debugger", then, I'd hover over elements, to see - were they assigned or did the function "enter" the body of the function.
+My main mistakes were wrong classes or uncorrect parameters of a function.
+Most answers I got from freecodecamp or stackoverflow.